 - Whole grains like whole-wheat bread, pasta, etc.

 - Fruits and vegetables with skin and seeds, like raspberries, blackberries, apples, etc.

 - High-fiber cold cereals

 - Crunchy peanut butter

-You might also want to reduce your fat intake during a diverticulitis flare-up.
+Included in the list of foods to avoid with diverticulitis is fatty foods, so you might want to reduce your fat intake during a diverticulitis flare-up.
 Fat can worsen stomach upset like nausea and vomiting.
 In some people, it can cause diarrhea.

 Instead of fried and breaded foods, try to choose baked, boiled, or steamed foods.
 You can also opt for lean protein like skinless chicken instead of a steak dinner and choose lower-fat alternatives until your symptoms improve.

 If you have an active case of inflammation in your gut, it’s best to eat a low-fiber diet to help give you bowel rest.
 You should only follow a low-fiber diet temporarily since it’s not a healthy diet long-term.
 In this section, we take a look at the best diet for diverticulitis flare up and what to eat with diverticulitis flare up.